 Once mixed, give the dough a quick knead on a clean work surface to form a smooth ball – only for a minute or so.
 The dough won’t be as elastic as bread dough.
 And if it sticks too much while kneading, sprinkle it with flour.

-Step 2: Rest dough for 15 minutes
+Step 3: Rest the dough for 15 minutes

 Place the dough back in the mixing bowl and cover it with a damp tea towel.
 Rest the dough for 15 minutes.
 Don’t skip this step, or the flatbread will tear as it puffs up in the pan.

-Step 3: Roll out the flatbreads
+Step 4: Roll out the flatbreads

 I typically make four small flatbreads of about 15 cm (6 inches).
 They fit perfectly in a 25 cm (10-inch) cast-iron skillet.
-You can also use the same amount of dough to make two large flatbread.
+You can also use the same amount of dough to make two large flatbreads.
 Just ensure they fit in your pan.

 Divide the dough into four equal-sized pieces for small flatbread, or divide it in two for large flatbread.
 Shape each dough portion into a ball.
 And keep the dough balls covered under the damp kitchen towel.

-Step 4: Cook in a hot dry pan
+Step 5: Cook in a hot dry pan

 Once your pan is nice and hot, place a rolled flatbread in the pan.
 Cook the thin flatbread for 1–2 minutes until you see bubbles forming in the dough.
 Flip the dough with tongs or a spatula and cook for another 1–2 minutes.